 SAS Software licenses are leased on a fiscal year basis.
 License fees grant you the Right To Use (RTU) the software on one computer for the current fiscal year which runs from September 1 through August 31 of the following calendar year.
-License fees are not pro-rated, and do not include installation media.
+License fees are not pro-rated.
 You must purchase a license for each computer on which the software will be installed.

 The Texas Government Code and the Texas Administrative Code (“TAC”) require the University to procure software applications that comply with the accessibility requirements set forth in Title 1, Chapters 206 and 213 of the TAC.
 However, UT has not verified whether the following SAS software applications being distributed are in compliance with such accessibility requirements:

 - SAS/ACCESS Interfact to Teradata Software

 - SAS/ACCESS Interface to OLE DB Software

 - SAS/ACCESS Interface to ORACLE Software

 - SAS/ACCESS Interface to R/3 Software

 - SAS FSP